nrgaway/qubes-mgmt-salt-all-gnupg/README.rst

 gnupg Formula
 =============

 Includes a custom gpg state, module and renderer.
-The custom state and module provides the ability to import or verify gpg keys, while the custom renderer will fail to render a .sls state file if the statefile contains the #!verify shebang and the statefile fails verification do to any reason such as missing key, missing detached signature.
+The custom state and module provides the ability to import or verify gpg keys, while the custom renderer will fail to render a .sls state file if the state file contains the #!verify shebang and the state file fails verification do to any reason such as missing key, missing detached signature.

 Available states
 ================